Officer injured, man dead after screwdriver attack, police shooting

 A Las Vegas officer and three civilians shot and killed a man who stabbed another officer with a screwdriver Wednesday afternoon in the parking lot of a south valley shooting range.

-Police were called about 12:50 p.m. to The Range 702, located at 5999 Dean Martin Drive, after receiving a report of a man inside causing a “disturbance,” Metropolitan Police Department Capt.
+Police were called about 12:50 p.m. to The Range 702, 5999 Dean Martin Drive, after receiving a report of a man inside causing a “disturbance,” Metropolitan Police Department Capt.
 Jamie Prosser said.

 “He went into the business and started messing around with property that did not belong to him, and they asked him to leave,” she said.